England History, Language and Culture

 Of the many royal houses that subsequently ruled, it was arguably the Tudors in the 1500s that had the most profound impact.
 King Henry VIII broke away from Catholicism and created the Church of England, essentially in order to be granted a divorce.
 This decision had huge implications for England’s future and led to prolonged religious tensions.

 Around a century later, the English Civil War saw dividing lines drawn up again, this time between parliamentary forces and royalist supporters.
 The war led to King Charles I's execution and left a framework for rule by parliamentary democracy, which remains today.

 By the early 20th century the British Empire had become the largest in the world, with numerous overseas colonies.
 The onset of WWI and WWII signalled change, and by the 1950s Britain had begun to divest itself of its colonies.
 Post-war Britain looked very different, as many women came into the workforce for the first time.
 Significant social change also brought free healthcare, better housing and more access to education.

 In the 'swinging 60s', London caught world attention through its music, fashion and culture as Twiggy, The Beatles and the Rolling Stones made headlines.

-Tory Prime Minister Margaret Thatcher was a divisive figure in the 1980s, polarising opinion with her measures to tackle England’s economic woes.
-Tony Blair’s New Labour came to power in 1997 promising change, but his tenure was tarnished by his support of a US-led war with Iraq.
+Tory Prime Minister Margaret Thatcher was a divisive figure in the 1980s, polarising opinion with her measures to tackle England's economic woes.
+Tony Blair's Labour party came to power in 1997 promising change, but his tenure was tarnished by his support of a US-led war with Iraq.